 Angee knows you have a life and you don’t always want to be on camera.
-With that in mind, the team behind Angee included a unique privacy feature that turns the camera off once you’re home.
-It will not only deactivate, it will also physically turn to assure you that privacy mode is activated.
+With that in mind, Angee offers unique privacy features.
+The first turns the camera off when you arrive home.
+It will not only deactivate the camera from streaming and recording, but it will also physically turn the camera away for added privacy.

 What’s Angee Again?

-Angee is a lot of things, so let’s break it down.
+Angee is and does a lot of things, so let’s break it down.